 Place on an ungreased baking sheet, about 2 inches apart.

-Hint: The cookies may look fairly round (they won't spread much) when they come out of the oven; that's ok!
-They will flatten when you add the Hershey Kiss and press into the dough.
+- The cookies may look fairly round (they won't spread much) when they come out of the oven; that's ok!
+They will flatten when you add the Hershey kiss on top.

-The beauty of cookies is that you hardly need any special equipment!
-I like to make cookies in a KitchenAid 5-Quart Stand Mixer, but you could certainly do this with a large bowl and a handheld mixer or spoon.
+I like to make the dough in a KitchenAid 5-Quart Stand Mixer, but you could certainly do this with a large bowl and a handheld mixer or wooden spoon.
 You'll need two baking sheets (I like these Calphalon baking sheets), and a cooling rack.
-I like to use a 1 Tablespoon cookie scoop to scoop the dough.

 Yes!
-Instead of rolling the dough in turbinado sugar, you could roll them in sprinkles before baking.
+Instead of rolling the dough in turbinado sugar, you could roll them in sprinkles (these holiday nonpareils would work well) before baking.

-I like the extra crunch (and sparkle!) the turbinado sugar gives to the cookies.
+I like the extra crunch (and sparkle!) the turbinado sugar gives to the cookies, so I do recommend it.
 If you don't have any on hand, you can roll the dough in granulated sugar instead.